-My New Hair – the charity launched by Trevor Sorbie to offer support, advice and a wig customisation service to clients with medical hair loss – has come a long way since its launch four years ago.
+My New Hair – the charity launched by Trevor Sorbie to offer support, advice and a wig customisation service to medical hair loss clients - has come a long way since its launch four years ago.

-Not only does it have the support of L’Oréal Professionnel and the endorsement of celebrities such as Gok Wan, but it has trained around 280 hairdressers how to customise wigs and communicate sensitively with clients who have hair loss.
+Not only does it have the support of L’Oréal Professionnel and Macmillan Cancer and the endorsement of celebrities such as Gok Wan, but it has trained hundreds of hairdressers how to customise wigs and communicate sensitively with clients who have hair loss.

-Here is his advice for working with clients with medical hair loss and for customising their wigs.
+Here is Trevor’s advice for working with clients with medical hair loss and for customising their wigs.

 - Make time to show the client you care from the very first phone call she makes to you.
 She may want to pour her heart out for 20 minutes, so make sure you have the time to spend with her.
 Call her back after hours if necessary.

-- Ask her to bring in a recent photo of her hair, and hopefully the wig will be close to what her hair was like.
+- Ask her to bring in a recent photo of her hair so you can try and get the wig as close to what her hair was like.